Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Methodology: A Framework for AI-Resilient Assessment

 \subsection{Empirical Validation}

-To validate these theorems, we analyzed assessment data from four offerings of upper-level undergraduate and graduate courses in data science spanning multiple academic years.
+To validate these propositions, we analyzed assessment data from three offerings of upper-level undergraduate and graduate courses in data science spanning multiple academic years.
 This section details the course context, the assessment designs, and the data analysis procedures.